nstepanovs412/portfolio_Accenture-/README.md

 ## **Task 3**

-There is a dataset of 20K 12 leads ECGS PTBXL https://physionet.org/content/ptb-xl/1.0.0/ The PTB-XL ECG dataset is a large dataset of 21837 clinical 12-lead ECGs from 18885 patients of 10 second length.
+There is a dataset of 20K 12 leads ECGS PTBXL https://physionet.org/content/ptb-xl/1.0.0/

+The PTB-XL ECG dataset is a large dataset of 21837 clinical 12-lead ECGs from 18885 patients of 10 second length.
 The raw waveform data was annotated by up to two cardiologists, who assigned potentially multiple ECG statements to each record.

-I ofered instead of using Fourier transformation apply scalogram conversion as a means of dimensionaluty reduction.
+I ofered instead of using Fourier transformation to apply scalogram conversion as a means of dimensionality reduction.
 Fourier transormation preserves either frequency or time domain, but we need both components so scalogram transform was chosen.

 I converted all images into scalograms and fed into a simple network.